odh-labs/ml-workshop/docs/lab1-data-engineering.md

 access your environment.
 Using your browser and the URL provided by the
 instructor:

-1. Open the url provided by your instructor.\
+1. Open the url provided by your instructor.
-    > OpenShift displays a login page.
+    OpenShift displays a login page.

 <img src="./images/lab1-data-engineering/image6.png " alt="drawing" width="900"/>

-2. Enter the credentials your instructor provided and click **Log
+2. Enter the credentials your instructor provided and click **Log in**.\
-    > in**.\
-    > OpenShift displays the main console.
+    OpenShift displays the main console.

 <img src="./images/lab1-data-engineering/image37.png " alt="drawing" width="900"/>

-**Note:** Throughout these labs, you will be asked to select either the **Developer** or **Administrator** perspectives to perform the lab steps.
+<span style="color:yellow">**Note:**</span> Throughout these labs, you will be asked to select either the **Developer** or **Administrator** perspectives to perform the lab steps.
 To change the perspective, click the Perspective dropdown menu in the top left of the console, then click the perspective you need to use.

 <img src="./images/lab1-data-engineering/image19.png " alt="drawing" width="900"/>